elGreato/savvy/README.md

 - Created corresponding routes and added required methods to the StudentController class.
 (Kevin)
 - Filled methods to read, add, update or delete Authtoken and Student entries using business services in StudentServiceImpl class.
 (Kevin)
 - Created StudentValidator class that prevents user from entering invalid or malicious data when registering.
 (Kevin)
+- Added a remember me function that creates a cookie on the users computer and keeps them logged in when accessing the page again.
+(Kevin)

 ### Step 7 : Module view frontend (Kevin / Ali)
 In this step, the frontend for the module management has been created.